samclane/samclane.github.io/_posts/2018-6-6-Pyinstaller-Compile-Time-Variables.md

 When I was developing [LIFX-Control-Panel](https://github.com/samclane/LIFX-Control-Panel), I was constantly running into the problem of keeping my version numbers straight.
 Namely, I was keeping my version number in two separate places; one in the top of my `settings.py` file, and the other in the `default.ini` config file.
-The idea was, the binary would compare its version string to `config.ini`'s on startup, and if the binary's version was greater than the existing config, it overwrite it with the newer `default.ini`.
-A brilliant, game-changing idea on it's own, but the problem was, I had to manually set the values every time I upped the version number or rebuilt the binaries.
+The idea was, the binary would compare its version string to `config.ini`s on startup, and if the binaries version was greater than the existing config, it overwrite it with the newer `default.ini`.
+A brilliant, game-changing idea on it's own (if I do say so myself), but the problem was, I had to manually set the values every time I upped the version number or rebuilt the binaries.
 Naturally, I forgot to keep the version numbers in lock-step, and much confusion ensued.
-How could I keep these constant values in some singular place, where I only have to change them once and it will propagate through the rest of my code.
+How could I keep these constant values in some singular place, where I only have to change them once and it will propagate through the rest of my code?

 The best way I've come up with involves a `_constants.py` file, and some changes to the beginning of my `build.spec` file.
-The nice thing about spec files is that they are executed like Python scripts, meaning you can embed Python statements into the file and have them execute before the build starts.
-Without further ado, here's my spec file:
+The nice thing about `.spec` files is that they are executed like Python scripts, meaning you can embed Python statements into the file and have them execute before the build starts.
+Here's my spec file for LIFX-Control-Panel:

 ```python
 # -*- mode: python -*-